websanco/liferay-learn/docs/analytics-cloud/latest/en/workspace_data.rst

 In settings view, and manage the data sources that sync with Analytics Cloud.
 Click the settings link at the bottom left of the UI.

-Manage API access by creating or revoking access tokens in the `APIs`_ settings section.
+Manage API access by creating or revoking access tokens.

 .. _`APIs`: ./workspace-data/managing-api-access.md

-Manage how data is modeled and defined for individuals, search, and interests in the `Definitions`_ settings section.
+Manage how data is modeled and defined for individuals, search, and interests.

 .. _`Definitions`: ./workspace-data/definitions.md

-Manage the data and privacy of individuals in the `Data Control and Privacy`_ settings section.
+Manage the data and privacy of individuals.

 .. _`Data Control and Privacy`: ./workspace-data/data-control-and-privacy.md

-View and manage the different data sources that are connected to your workspace in the `Data Sources`_ settings section.
+View and manage the different data sources that are connected to your workspace.

 .. _`Data Sources`: ./workspace-data/managing-data-sources.md